 If the seller refuses to comply with this simple request and send you a photo, then run away from him because it's a safe bet he is trying to cheat you.

 Brands often advertise on their website a shelf life for each of their products.

-Some dealers are aware of this and sometimes tend to inflate this lifespan on their ads, so it is important to check the information directly with the manufacturer.
+Some dealers are aware of this and sometimes tend to inflate this lifespan on their ads, so it is essential to check the information directly with the manufacturer.

-For example, Canon announces for its 5D Mark II a lifespan of 150,000 triggers, but looking at the data from Camera Shutter Life, we can see that many users of this model have reported having problems as early as 50,000 – 150,000.
+For example, Canon announces for its 5D Mark II a lifespan of 150,000 triggers.
+Still, looking at the data from Camera Shutter Life, we can see that many users of this model have reported having problems as early as 50,000-150,000.

-It is up to you, therefore, to compare these different results before your purchase and to weigh the pros and cons: are you ready to take the risk or not of buying a device located near the most frequent “death zones”?
+Therefore, it is up to you to compare these different results before your purchase and weigh the pros and cons: are you ready to take the risk or not of buying a device located near the most frequent "death zones"?

 Be careful, however, because this data will also depend on each photographer and the care he has taken to his device and that, you cannot verify it.

-That’s all for this article to get to know the number of triggers of a camera, a very interesting data and which allows to make sure to have a body that can still hold a while.
+That's all for this article to get to know the number of triggers of a camera, a fascinating data that allows you to have a body that can still hold a while.

 Good photos to you.